 CCPSA had implemented safeguards to prevent phishing attacks, although they were insufficient to prevent the attack.
-Further safeguards have now been implemented to improve security, changes were made to network access by authorized persons, the IT department changed some rules related to the computer systems and the entire workforce had to undergo further training on security awareness.
+Further safeguards have now been implemented to improve security, changes were made to network access by authorized persons, the IT department changed some rules related to the computer systems and the entire workforce had to undergo further HIPAA training for employees on security awareness.

 The Department of Health and Human Services’ Office for Civil Rights posted a breach summary on its breach portal indicating the ePHI of 23,377 people was exposed.